 If your finish is in good shape and you would like to darken the color, there is a good chance we can spray on a darker coat, if your door is facing North.
-I usually do not recommend a sprayed on finish for exterior wood.
+Usually, it is not recommended that a sprayed-on finish be used for exterior wood.

-If you would like to lighten the color or if your door has a failing finish, then we need to strip.
+If you would like to lighten the color or if your door has a failing finish, then we need to strip it.
 When your door is totally stripped, we can apply any color you would like.

-I would say that there are 5-Steps to an even finish and most of them all involve the preperation.
+There are 5 steps to an even finish and most of them all involve preparation.

-3) Also, where every you have used stripper, you must wipe the wood with mineral spirits or paint thinner.
+Also, where you have used a stripper, you must wipe the wood with mineral spirits or paint thinner.

-5) If the wood takes the finish differently even with all the above precautions, sometimes the customer will like that look- it’s the character of the wood and separates out a real wood door from a metal or fiberglass one.
-But in the case where they do not like variations in the wood, you can either use a paint brush, a rag or an air brush to fill in the lighter spots.
+If the wood takes the finish differently even with all the above precautions, sometimes the customer will like that look- it’s the character of the wood and separates out a real wood door from a metal or fiberglass one.
+But in the case where they do not like variations in the wood, you can either use a paintbrush, a rag, or an airbrush to fill in the lighter spots.
 Just be sure not to overdo it.
 It is really easy to keep darkening up the lighter spots until the whole door is black.
 If you are going to touch up your door be very careful not to go overboard.